Geometric theory of constrained Schr\"odinger dynamics with application to time-dependent density-functional theory on a finite lattice: General geometric theory of constrained Schrödinger dynamics

 We now discuss the interpretation of the constraints in the framework of differential geometry.
 For simplicity, we consider first time-independent constraint values $o_m$ and postpone the time-dependent case to Section~\ref{sec:timedepcons}.
 Thus, at each time $t$, the wavefunction $\psi(t)$ belongs to the time-independent set

 where $\|\psi\|:=\sqrt{\psi^\dagger\psi}$ denotes the usual norm of $\psi$.
 Here $\psi^\dagger$ denotes the complex conjugation and transposition of the column vector $\psi$.

 We have to be careful to work with the \emph{real} structure of our state space $\C^d$, and not the complex structure.
 This is because it is not the same to be differentiable in the real sense or in the complex sense.
+(Differentiable in this context refers to a function of $\psi$ being differentiable with respect to the components $\psi_j$ of $\psi$.)
 By real structure we mean that we see any vector $\psi$ in $\C^d$ as a vector in $\R^{2d}$, each component $\psi_j$ being split into its real part $\Re(\psi_j)$ and imaginary part $\Im(\psi_j)$.
 The usual real scalar product in $\R^{2d}$ of two vectors $\psi,\psi'\in\C^d$ is

 where $\pscal{\psi,\psi'}=\psi^\dagger\psi'=\sum_{j=1}^d\overline{\psi_j}\psi_j'\in\C$ denotes the usual complex scalar product of $\C^d$.
 The real scalar product $\Re\pscal{\psi,\psi'}$ will play a central role in our study.